vitalydolgov/objc-converter/README.md

 }
 ```

 For now there is no magic behind and rules for translation are not at all complicated.
 Basically, it creates a draft version of a method that you need to adopt manually.

-If the parser wasn't able to understand something, you can comment that line to let it go through.
-There is also an experimantal _ignore_ feature for commenting specific expressions with `~...~`.
+It's also possible to convert just one statement or expression by wrapping it in `!{ ... }`, statements *should be* ended with semicolon.

 ```
-MYClass *obj = [~unsupported expression~ createNewObject];

- ↓↓

-let obj = ~ignored: unsupported expression~.createNewObject()
+!{
+  NSString *str = @"Hello, world!";
+}
 ```

 ## Building